Policy on Re-Homing Companion Animals

 Neutering

 Unless there are overriding medical or behavioural reasons, all animals will be neutered before adoption takes place.
-Where the animal is not old enough for the procedure to take place, the adopter will be provided with a voucher for the operation and the Animal Centre will carefully monitor the situation
+Where the animal is not old enough for the procedure to take place, the adopter will be provided with a voucher for the operation and the Animal Centre will check that the procedure takes place at the appropriate time.

 Vaccination

 Unless there are overriding medical or behavioural reasons, dogs, cats and rabbits will be vaccinated before adoption takes place.
-Where the animal is due a second vaccination post adoption, an appointment will be arranged at an appropriate date and time for the Centre staff to carry out the procedure.
+Where the animal is due a second vaccination post adoption, an appointment will be arranged at an appropriate date and time for the Centre staff to carry out the procedure at the Centre.

 Internal and external parasites